chapimenge3/new-blog/content/english/blog/career/reimagining-my-journey.md

 - [Yohanes Fikru](https://www.linkedin.com/in/yohanesfikru/)

 and many more that i can't mention here.

+Please don't be annoyed if i didn't mention your name.
+I am so thankful for all of you.

 I hope you get something out of this blog.
 If you have any question or feedback please let me know in the comment section below.
 I would love to hear from you.